Even though surgical procedures are intended to save lives, unsafe surgical care can cause substantial harm to patients (WHO Safe Surgery programme).

-Note: Many of these checks may not be feasible in emergency surgery.
-Checks should be completed if they do not cause the patient any harm.
+Many of these checks may not be feasible in emergency surgery, however checks should be completed where possible if they do not cause the patient any harm.

 A ward checklist should be completed prior to a patient’s operation.
 It provides initial checks for both operating staff and the ward nursing staff:

 - Surgical check – requires the operating surgeon or a nominated deputy (who should be present in operating theatre throughout) to meet the patient on the ward prior to the operation.

 - The surgical check should confirm the patient identify, the intended operation, and site of the operation with the patient, with the site of operation marked.

 Nursing check – completed by a member of the nursing staff involved in the patient’s pre- and post-operative care.
 All consent forms should be checked, infection risk assessed, appropriate VTE prophylaxis prescribed and given, and baseline observations recorded.

 The pre-operative marking of a patient has a significant role in surgical safety, and can prevent wrong-site surgery.

 Surgical marking should ideally be made by the operating surgeon, as part of the surgical check in the ward checklist.
 The site must be re-confirmed during the intra-operative ‘Time Out’ checks.

 The correct site for surgery must be confirmed by checking against the patient’s records, consent form, operating list and, when possible, verbally with the patient (or appropriate family members).